Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-Upon reaching Dingboche, it is a village at a height of 4,360m so we will not be trekking further for the day.
-The acclimatization day in Dingboche plays a vital role in avoiding altitude sickness because it is also the checkpoint of the trek and we will be exceeding more height in the upcoming remaining days.
+Upon reaching Dingboche, it is a village at a height of 4,360m, so we will not be trekking further for the day.
+The acclimatization day in Dingboche helps prevent altitude sickness.
+It is also a trek checkpoint.
+We will gain more height in the remaining days.

 Day 08: Trekking from Dingboche to Lobuche (4,900 m/16,076 ft), 4-5 hrs